 Identify customers engaging in first-party misuse

 It’s also important to identify customers who engage in first-party misuse and prevent them from becoming repeat offenders.
-When a fraudster realises they can get away with stealing from a merchant through this process, they will do so repeatedly until the merchant blocks them.
+When a fraudster realizes they can get away with stealing from a merchant through this process, they will do so repeatedly until the merchant blocks them.

 These approaches aren’t sustainable and will likely lead to lost revenue, increased chargeback rates, higher transaction costs, customer churn, and damage to your brand’s credibility.

-Instead, a better way to counter fraud is a nuanced approach that balances risk and maximises revenue.
+Instead, a better way to counter fraud is a nuanced approach that balances risk and maximizes revenue.
 Hence, it's important to keep educating yourself and your employees to better distinguish between legitimate authentication processes and illegitimate ones.